- Cancer Information

 Ways to keep family and friends up to date

-- Leave a message on your answering machine.
+- Leave a message on your voicemail giving a quick update.
 You could say something like: “Bill is doing okay with the chemo.
 He’s mainly feeling tired.
 Thanks for your concern.”
 This will cut down on the time needed to answer or return calls.

-- Send out updates via group text messages or emails.
-You may want to include a statement such as: “We don’t have time to reply to everyone individually, but we are reading your messages and appreciate your support.”
+- Send text messages or emails to groups of people.
+You may want to include a statement such as: “We are not able to reply to everyone individually, but we are reading your messages and appreciate your support.”

-- Start an online diary, blog, or Facebook or other social media group to share news and coordinate offers of help.
-You can set up a free, protected website at caringbridge.org.
+- Start an online diary, blog, private Facebook or other social media group to share news and coordinate offers of help.
+You can set up a protected online group at Gather My Crew.